Holiday Networking Doesn’t Have to be Scary!

 Social Networks have left us with a whole lot of “networking” and very little socializing.

-I miss the old days of social networking- scheduling time to meet someone in person to share a meal, play some golf, maybe have a drink to discuss business opportunities and to get to know one another a bit better.
-We mixed some social with their networking.
+I miss the old days of social networking- scheduling time to meet someone in person to share a meal, play some golf, maybe have a drink to discuss business opportunities and get to know one another a bit better.
+We mixed some social with our networking.

-With the explosion of online social networks, such as LinkedIn, much of the “social” side of networking, has become obsolete or exists only in the virtual world.
-Handshakes are replaced by “likes”, we send posts rather than picking up the phone, and we “follow” colleagues rather than sitting down face-to-face.
+With the explosion of online socializing, in-person meet and greets have become few and far between.
+Handshakes are replaced by “likes”, send posts rather than picking up the phone, and “follow” colleagues rather than sitting down face-to-face.

 5 Tips for Putting the Social Back in Networking This Holiday Season

-1. Prioritize your events.
-Chances are, there will be many holiday socials to choose from.
-Remember, where you network is most important.
+Who and where you network are most important.
 Invest your time in groups that specialize in your field or whose members share your role or title.
 The more you click with a group and its members, the less it will feel like work, and the more fun you will have!

-2. Timing is everything.
 Choose wisely and be realistic about your commitments and your calendar.
-Spacing out your social networking opportunities to one or two per week will prevent you from burning-out while allowing you to enjoy the social aspect.
+Spacing out your social networking opportunities to one or two per week (at most!) will prevent you from burning-out while allowing you to enjoy the social aspect.

-4. Don’t go it alone.
-Because holiday socials do not include an educational component and are purely for socializing, use this as an opportunity to bring a friend, vendor, or client and introduce them to the group.
+Because holiday socials rarely include a speaker or breakout session, they are a great opportunity to bring a friend, vendor, or client and introduce them to the group.

-5. Get to know THEM.
 Don’t lead with your business card and keep quiet about your latest sales numbers.
 Grab a glass of wine and a bacon-wrapped date.
 Ask questions and listen to the answers.
-Engage in conversations beyond 140 characters.
+Engage in conversations beyond 140 characters and emojis.
 Introduce them to others you might know at the event.
-Share a bit about yourself beyond your title and company, but don’t boast and engage others.
+Share a bit about yourself beyond your title and company.